UPPMAX/NAISS_Slurm/docs/cluster.md

 ## Which programs can be run effectively on a computer cluster?

 Computer clusters are made up of many interconnected nodes, each with a limited number of cores and limited memory capacity.
-A problem must be parallelizable in order to get any speed-up.
+A problem must be parallelisable in order to get any speed-up.

-Parallelization can be done in several ways.
+Parallelisation can be done in several ways.
 The simplest method is what would usually be done for a parameter sweep: just run the program repeatedly for every desired combination of input parameters.
 Each task is the same serial program running on a single core, but many copies of the task are running at the same time.
-Another option is to use a more complex parallelization that requires changes to the program to split its work between multiple processors or nodes that communicate over the network.
+Another option is to use a more complex parallelisation that requires changes to the program to split its work between multiple processors or nodes that communicate over the network.
 This is generally done with MPI or similar.
-It is also possible to parallelize over multiple cores and multiple nodes at the same time, e.g., using multi-threading *within* CPUs and communicating *between* nodes with MPI.
+It is also possible to parallelise over multiple cores and multiple nodes at the same time, e.g., using multi-threading *within* CPUs and communicating *between* nodes with MPI.